joseph-passineau/semantic-ui-sg/README.md

 ### What the magic does

-It's based on recipe described in the [npm-version documentation](https://docs.npmjs.com/cli/version).
+The version script is based on the recipe described in the [npm-version documentation](https://docs.npmjs.com/cli/version).

-It will execute the following in order
+The following steps will be executed in order

 1. Bump the version of the package
 2. Build Semantic UI